 This state-of-the art, technology-rich school is approximately 72,000 sq. ft. and consists of 44 classrooms, a computer room, a media center room, and an arts room.
 Amenities also include a performance stage and a large cafeteria with a fully accessorized kitchen.

 The structure consists of architectural block, brick veneer, structural steel, standing seam metal roof, interior gypsum boards, and acoustical ceilings.
-Over 80,000 Trenwyth® Astra-Glaze-SW+® units in seven different colors were used throughout the interior of the school to create a vibrant learning environment to match the spirit of the returning families of Meraux.
+Over 80,000 Trenwyth® Astra-Glaze-SW+® units in seven different colors from the Echelon product line were used throughout the interior of the school to create a vibrant learning environment to match the spirit of the returning families of Meraux.

-The Trenwyth block from Oldcastle Architectural, A CRH Company, is weather-resistant and rigorously tested for numerous environmental hazards, including acid rain, extreme temperature variations, fume exhaust, weathering, and more.
+The Trenwyth block, which is manufactured by Oldcastle APG, A CRH Company, is weather-resistant and rigorously tested for numerous environmental hazards, including acid rain, extreme temperature variations, fume exhaust, weathering, and more.
 They are manufactured with special additives to resist mold and moisture.